sergiogiogio/torrentsearch/README.md

 --exec enables to run any common upon torrent selection.
 The string {} will be replaced with the torrent link

 # example
-Search for Big Bucks Bunny and use aria2c to download the selected file
+Search for Big Buck Bunny and use aria2c to download the selected file
 ```
-torrentsearch "Big Bucks Bunny" --exec aria2c {}
+torrentsearch "Big Buck Bunny" --exec aria2c {}
 ```